SingleMolecule/iSBatch/README.md

  - If you are in the list of collaborators, follow this video: https://www.youtube.com/watch?v=VL3PKLHuWtk
-  The video teachs you how to proper inport the code and develop into Eclipse.
+  The video teaches you how to proper import the code and develop into Eclipse.

 To solve issues: